Research

 The University of Maryland.

-In 2025, I'll complete my PhD in the Walsworth Group at the University of Maryland.
+In 2025, I completed my PhD in the Walsworth Group at the University of Maryland.

 Click here to see my publications, and keep scrolling to learn more.